Managing Microsoft 365 endpoints

 Microsoft recommends you access the Microsoft 365 network endpoints and ongoing changes to them using the Microsoft 365 IP Address and URL Web Service.

 Regardless of how you manage vital Microsoft 365 network traffic, Microsoft 365 requires Internet connectivity.
 Other network endpoints where connectivity is required are listed at Additional endpoints not included in the Microsoft 365 IP Address and URL Web service.

-How you use the Microsoft 365 network endpoints will depend on your enterprise organization network architecture.
+How you use the Microsoft 365 network endpoints depends on your enterprise organization network architecture.
 This article outlines several ways that enterprise network architectures can integrate with Microsoft 365 IP addresses and URLs.
 The easiest way to choose which network requests to trust is to use SD-WAN devices that support automated Microsoft 365 configuration at each of your office locations.

 SD-WAN for local branch egress of vital Microsoft 365 network traffic

 At each branch office location, you can provide an SD-WAN device that is configured to route traffic for Microsoft 365 Optimize category of endpoints, or Optimize and Allow categories, directly to Microsoft's network.
 Other network traffic including on-premises datacenter traffic, general Internet web sites traffic, and traffic to Microsoft 365 Default category endpoints is sent to another location where you have a more substantial network perimeter.

 Microsoft is working with SD-WAN providers to enable automated configuration.
 For more information, see Microsoft 365 Networking Partner Program.

 Use a PAC file for direct routing of vital Microsoft 365 traffic